fnproject/fn/docs/fn-2.0/README.md

 * schedule: run function f2 every day at 8am
 * queue: listen to topic t1 filtering on ff1, for every event run function f3

 All of these things make up the application.
+Applications also define additional annotations and configuration to be added to each trigger.

 ## Components